-How do I create a Graded Discussion for a specific section?
+How do I assign a Graded Discussion to an individual student or course section?

-When using differentiated assignments with the Gradebook, the graded discussion appears as a column for all students, but grade cells are grayed out for students who are not part of the section.
-Grades cannot be assigned for students who are not part of the section, and graded discussions that are not part of a section are not factored into overall grades.
+When using differentiated assignments with the Gradebook, the graded discussion appears as a column for all students, but grade cells are grayed out for students who have not been included in the discussion.
+Grades cannot be assigned for students who have not been included in the graded discussion, and graded discussions that are not assigned to a student are not factored into overall grades.

-On the student grades page, students can only view graded discussions that are part of their specific section.
+On the student grades page, students can only view graded discussions that are assigned to them, either individually or as part of a course or section.

-Note: If you are not using the Differentiated Assignments feature option, please view the varied due date archived version of this lesson.
+Note: This functionality is used in conjunction with the Differentiated Assignments feature option.
+If you are not using Differentiated Assignments, please view the varied due date archived version of this lesson.